Steven Galloway (writer): The Cellist of Sarajevo

 Galloway's third novel, The Cellist of Sarajevo (2008), was nominated for the International Dublin Literary Award, longlisted for the 2008 Scotiabank Giller Prize and won the 2009 Evergreen Award, the George Ryga Award for Social Awareness in Literature and the Borders Original Voices Award.
 It was heralded as "the work of an expert" by The Guardian, and has become an international bestseller with rights sold in over 30 countries.

 The novel is set during the siege of Sarajevo in the mid-1990s and explores the dilemmas of ordinary people caught in the crisis.
 The title references the true story of Vedran Smailović, a cellist who played Albinoni's Adagio "dressed in evening tails and perching on a fire-scorched chair" every day for 22 days, "always at the same location", to "honour the 22 people killed by a mortar bomb while they queued for bread at 10 in the morning on May 26, 1992".
 The novel follows the lives of three fictional citizens of Sarajevo as they struggle to survive the war, including one who seeks to protect the cellist: "He has said he will do this for twenty-two days.
 This is the eighth.
 People see him.
 The world has seen him.
 We cannot allow him to be killed."
 The novel examines the gentleness found in humanity and the lasting and healing power of art.

 Vedran Smailović did not learn of the book until after it had been published.
-Galloway had been advised to contact Smajlović, who had purposefully embraced a quiet, private life in Warrenpoint, Northern Ireland, but did not do so.
+Galloway had been advised to contact Smailović, who had purposefully embraced a quiet, private life in Warrenpoint, Northern Ireland, but did not do so.
 When Smailović learned of the publication, he expressed feelings of indignation and dismay, objecting to the use of his story and his personal information without permission or compensation, and pointing out differences between the story and his actual life.
 However, a meeting between the two took place in 2012, moving a step closer to conflict resolution.

 Galloway, claimed that Smailović's playing of the cello as a protest was a public act, and that fiction writers were under no obligation to pay those who inspired them, and that it was unreasonable to expect them to do so.
 Galloway insisted that the cellist in his story, while inspired by the photos and story of Smailović, was imaginary.
 Galloway sent the cellist a signed copy of the book.